-• Print Services: Printing should be kept down to minimum while the Beta Site is in a recovery operation status, this means that CAPE School should be moving towards a green initiative.
+- Print Services: Printing should be kept down to minimum while the Beta Site is in a recovery operation status, this means that CAPE School should be moving towards a green initiative.
 This will cut down on some technology costs associated, as well as logistics, with setting up the Beta Site in a recovery situation.
-The Technology emailed to students in PDF form from the teachers.
+The Technology Consultant has these recommendations: - For grades that have access to Computers and Tablets; all assignments should be emailed to students in PDF form from the teachers.
 Some instances where this may not be capable is subjects like Math.
-This will be determined by the Principals,
+This will be determined by the Principals, Teacher, and Superintendent. - For grades that have access to Computers and Tablets; all assignments should be handed in to teacher via email in PDF form where acceptable.
+Some instances where this may not be capable is subjects like Math.
+This will be determined by the Principals, Teacher, and Superintendent. - All inter-office communication should be done via email in order to avoid excessive paper waste.